<aside> 💡 “Latin America and the Caribbean are the world’s breadbasket and lungs,” Michael Morris, Lead Agriculture Economist @World Bank

 </aside>

-The agricultural industry worldwide is facing dramatic disruption, the demand for food is growing at the same time as its supply is facing unprecedented constraints in both available land, rising energy and labor costs placing downward pressure on business margins.
-To make matters worse, the frequency and strength of catastrophic climate events are growing, applying more pressure on supply chains, retiring entire agrarian regions with a single drought, and manipulating the seasons, and corresponding yields.
-Amidst these global trends, Latin America presents ground for optimism having raised agricultural productivity (yields) faster than any other developing region.
-The path that agriculture innovators forge in the coming years, and the technological interventions they build will have distinct implications for the health and wellbeing of the population.
+The agricultural industry worldwide is facing dramatic disruption.
+The increasing demand for food coincides with unprecedented constraints on its supply, including limited available land, escalating energy costs, and rising labor expenses, all of which are placing downward pressure on business margins.
+The number and intensity of extreme climate events are increasing to make things even more challenging.
+This puts extra pressure on supply chains, wiping out entire farming areas with just one drought and disrupting regular growing seasons and resulting crop yields.
+In light of these global trends, Latin America is a source of optimism, as it has boosted agricultural productivity (yields) more rapidly than any other developing region.
+The direction agricultural innovators take in the coming years and the technological advancements they develop will hold significant implications for the health and well-being of the population.

-In spite of all the risks faced (or because of them) the Agtech sector is gaining traction in LATAM with over 1,000 startups in the region, accelerating maturity of the space.
+Despite all the risks faced (or because of them), the Agtech sector is gaining traction in LATAM with over 1,000 startups in the region, accelerating the maturity of the space.

 Content Overview